-AP has been experimenting with 360 video as a new medium for storytelling.
+AP has been experimenting with virtual reality 360-degree videos as a new medium for storytelling.
 Here are some stories I edited together with Autopano stitching softwares and Mettle premiere plugins-

 Some of my photo and video work at AP Bangkok